Table of Contents

 Once an order has been received and stored properly, the individual SKUs that make up an order are then picked off the shelves by warehouse staff and transported to an order packing station.
 Again, depending on the size of your operation, it can be something small like a kitchen table or counter, or a dedicated room or workstation in a warehouse.
 At the packing station the products will go through a series of quality control checks to make sure the SKUs match the order and no damaged products are shipped.
 This is also where the kitting process would occur before you ship orders.

-When an order enters the shipping process stage of ecommerce fulfillment, the best shipping method for the order will be determined.
+When an order enters the shipping process stage of ecommerce fulfillment, the best shipping rates and method for the order will be determined.
 Some ecommerce sellers have a small handful of products that require basic delivery from just one carrier, such as the U.S. Postal Service.
 Others might have orders that come in all shapes and sizes with specific requirements that are sent to customers domestically and internationally, which means shipping becomes much more complex.
 Once the shipping options have been determined then products will be scanned and packing slips and any inserts will be added before the package is sealed.
 It is also the responsibility of the shipping department to update the status of an order so it can be tracked by both the sellers as well as the end customers receiving the order.
+Look for a 3PL provider that offers next-day delivery, or even same-day shipping.
+At a minimum they should ship to most of your customers within two days or less.

 “In particular DCL’s onboarding process has laid really solid groundwork for the scalability and the relationship moving forward, which gives us a lot of confidence.
 There’s so much that’s going on with a startup that is ramping up a new product.
 Having confidence that this really critical component is in the hands of the right partner, a partner that has proven competence, is really important.
 I know that whatever our forecast is this year, and next year, DCL has proven that they have done that.
 That’s a really big deal.
 There are plenty of fulfillment partners out there who can do basic fulfillment, but there’s no way they could do the assembly like DCL, and there’s no way they could scale with us.”